cdluminate/ProdL/ProdL.md

 This document is released under the [GNU Free Documentation License (GFDL-1.3) ](https://www.gnu.org/licenses/fdl-1.3.html) license.

+Click here to obtain the latest version of this document.
+[TODO]

 *ProdL* is a personal documentation project for collecting memos and hints that may help one boost their productivity in Deep Learning study.
 This project covers a wide range of topics, including but not limited to